THE FASCINATION AND THE MYTH OF THE NÜRBURGRING

 The fastest lap on the Nürburgring

 On May 28, 1983, racing driver Stefan Bellof became a legend.
 He clocked 6:11.13 minutes on the Nürburgring-Nordschleife.
-That is the fastest lap driven in an official race to this day.
+That is the fastest lap ever driven in an official race to this day.
 With his Porsche 956 and an average speed of 194.33 km/h, he left a significant mark on the asphalt with this record.